The Role of Green Speed in Determining the Length of Your Putting Stroke

 By doing this drill often, you will learn how to change the length of your putting stroke depending on how fast the green is moving.
 This will help you get a better handle on distance and, in the end, lower your score.

 This drill teaches you how far to take the putter back for different-length putts.
 It's set up to 50 feet because most golfers don't practice putts over 20 feet before playing, let alone during a practice session.
-As a result, they struggle with lag putting beyond 25 feet.
-If you don't work on a skill over and over, especially in golf, you won't be able to do it well or consistently.
+As a result, these golfers struggle with lag putting beyond 25 feet.
+You need to work on a skill over and over, especially in golf, to be able to do it well and consistently.

 To use this technique on the course, you'll need a baseline for your stroke length and green speed.
 The practice facility or home course where you spend most of your time practicing the drill will be your baseline for green speed.

-When playing on new courses, spend 5–10 minutes doing this drill to adapt to the new green speed.
+When playing on new golf courses, spend 5 to 10 minutes doing this drill to adapt to the new green speed.
 You'll quickly notice if you're leaving putts short or blasting them past the hole.
 This will indicate whether you need to adjust your stroke length one way or the other.
-If you already know how to control distance, it will be much easier to adjust to different green speeds by making a shorter or longer putting stroke depending on how fast the greens are.
+If you already know how to control distance, it will be much easier to adjust to different green speeds by making a shorter or longer putting stroke, depending on how fast the greens are.

 To get better, you must always be willing to practice, both on and off the golf course, and do so in a planned way.
 If you really want to cut strokes from your round that aren't necessary, you need to practice outside of your 18-hole rounds.